nwg-piotr/nwg-iso/README.md

 1. Download the nwg-live ISO.
 2. Create USB flash installation medium, as described above.
 3. Boot from the flash drive, enjoy the live sway and Hyprland environment.
 4. If you decide to install, find the "Installer" item in the top panel menu.
-Continue as decribed above.
+Continue as decribed above (steps 3 - 5).

 **Preinstalled terminal emulator:**